Prevention of Illegal Working Guide for Employers

 However, there are various ways in which an employer can conduct a right to work check, depending on a person’s nationality and the way in which their immigration status is held.

-It is also open to employers to use the Employer Checking Service (ECS).
+In some cases, employers may need to use the Employer Checking Service (ECS).
 This is could be used, for example, where an employee has made an in-time application for permission to stay in the UK, but a decision, review or appeal is still pending.
 In these circumstances, provided the employee’s application was made prior to expiry of their existing leave, the employer can ask the Home Office using its ECS online form to verify the employee’s right to work in the UK and to do the work on offer.
 In cases where an employee is entitled to work, the Home Office will issue a positive verification notice (PVN), in this way providing the employer with a time-limited statutory excuse for a period of 6 months.

 In all cases, where the right to work check reveals a time-limited right to work in the UK, or otherwise results in a time-limited statutory excuse, the employer must conduct a follow-up check at the appropriate stage to retain their statutory excuse against civil liability.